json-api/json-api/implementations/index.md

 ### <a href="#client-libraries-ruby" id="client-libraries-ruby" class="headerlink"></a> Ruby

 * [jsonapi-consumer](https://github.com/jsmestad/jsonapi-consumer) a ruby library for consuming JSONAPI payloads.
-* [JsonApiClient](https://github.com/chingor13/json_api_client) attempts to give you a query building framework that is easy to understand (similar to ActiveRecord scopes)
+* [JsonApiClient](https://github.com/chingor13/json_api_client) attempts to give you a query building framework that is easy to understand (similar to ActiveRecord scopes).
+* [JsonApiParser](https://github.com/beauby/jsonapi_parser) a ruby library for parsing/validating/handling JSONAPI documents.

 ### <a href="#client-libraries-php" id="client-libraries-php" class="headerlink"></a> PHP